 Find out what they are in this handy guide.

 There are charities and support groups dedicated to supporting people with specific eye conditions and diseases.
 They provide opportunities for people to share information and experiences.
 Find a group by searching the RNIB Sightline Directory.

 Losing sight can be a difficult and upsetting experience.
 Emotional support is available for individuals and their families.
-The RNIB runs a telephone helpline, call 0303 123 9999.
+The RNIB runs a telephone helpline, which is available from 8am to 8pm on weekdays and from 9am to 1pm on Saturdays: Call 0303 123 9999.